SGU-infocom-official/sgu-bootstrap-treeview/README.md

 Sets the default background color activated when the users cursor hovers over a node.

 #### partiallyCheckedIcon
 String, class names(s).
-Default: "glyphicon glyphicon-expand" as defined by [Bootstrap Glyphicons](http://getbootstrap.com/components/#glyphicons)
+Default: "fa fa-caret-square-o-right" as defined by [Bootstrap Glyphicons](http://getbootstrap.com/components/#glyphicons)

 Sets the icon to be as a partially checked checkbox, used in conjunction with showCheckbox and hierarchicalCheck.